Omnistac/zedux/docs/guides/reactUsage.md

 ### But wait!
 Now `CoolParent` is tightly coupled to a store!

 Well somebody's gotta be.
-The trick lies in isolating store-bound compnents and lifting them up to the lowest common parent of dependents.
+The trick lies in isolating store-bound components and lifting them up to the lowest common parent of dependents.

 ## Context

-Our current store-passing approach has limitations &ndash; namely the "prop drilling" problem: Passing the store as a prop can quickly become tedious with deeply nested components.
-To overcome this, we need to create a Context:
+Our current store-passing approach has a big limitation &ndash; The view doesn't update when the store's state changes.
+How do we tell React about the update?
+Enter the Context:

 ```javascript
 import React from 'react'